eLearning modules to help local government make better use of data

 Module 2: Open Data: Making Publishing Work - where you will learn the recommended approach, stages of preparation and available tools that guide the publishing of your data openly and consistently to merge with the entire local government sector.

 Module 3: Open Data: Making Standards Work - where you will learn about the information standards that guide a consist approach to data publishing in local government to unlock the potential for easier discovery and re-use of your published data by wide ranging data consumers.

 The second three learning modules about making better use of data are:

 Module 4: Making your data work for you - why local government is turning to data to solve problems and improve processes, some of the tools they use to do it, and how success is being measured

 Module 5: Making an impact with data - the impact of data use in local government, highlighting where and how exemplary work is being done, inspiring other local authorities to make working with data a core part of their practice.

 Module 6: Making the case for data - advice on clear, effective communication of the benefits from better use of data to help you deliver a pitch to secure buy-in, support, financial help to move our ideas forward.

-We have already run a series of seven webinars that covered the subject areas of eLearning modules 1, 2, 3, 4.
+We accompanied these eLearning modules with a series of nine webinars covering the subject areas of each module.
 These webinars were recorded on YouTube and can be watched at any time by interested users.

 1. Better use of data - Introducing the LGA Learning Modules